thetechnicker/PythonAISynth/README.md

 # PythonAISynth

-Little Software to make Musik with function aproximating neural networks
+Little Software to make Musik with a function aproximating neural network.

 ## Branches